 Top 7 Places To Learn To Dive

 The most common question divers get asked is where should I learn to dive.
-Well there are thousands of excellent dive schools and centres around the world - virtually everywhere that offers diving will also be willing to teach you.
+Well, there are thousands of excellent dive schools and centres around the world - virtually everywhere that offers diving will also be willing to teach you.
 Go for a centre that is part of one of the big international training agencies such as PADI or SSI and in four or five days you can be a fully certified open water diver.
 Of course you can start your training at home and do all the classroom work and pool sessions before you fly, but it is quick and easy to learn in most resorts and here are a selection of some of the most popular.

 Perfect for the holidaymaker who wants to learn.
 Avoid the dodgy bargain basement offers and check out the school's credentials and references.
 A quick browse of their website should tell you all you need to know.
-Remember you get what you pay for and these are life threatening as well as life enhancing skills.
+Remember you get what you pay for and these are life-threatening as well as life-enhancing skills.

 When people talk about scuba diving, Australia's Great Barrier Reef is the first destination that comes to mind.
 The reefs are pristine and host some of the most diverse and abundant marine life in the world.
 Sea turtles and reefs sharks are almost guaranteed on every dive, the water temperature is pleasant and the diving at a lot of sites fairly easy.
 The only downside to getting certified here is the price tag - an open water certificate can cost almost twice as much as in Thailand.

 The islands of Grenada arguably offer the best coral reef diving in the Caribbean.
-The the Caribbean is protected from currents and the sea tends to be calm.
+The Caribbean is protected from currents and the sea tends to be calm.
 A lot of beautiful dive sites lie in shallow waters which makes it a great spot for open water student to obtain their qualification.
-Prices for open water courses range in the mid-field.
+Prices for open water courses range in the midfield.

 One of the best places to learn to dive in Europe.
-Well established schools with first rate instructors.
+Well established schools with first-rate instructors.
 Most of the diving is from the shore and the underwater topography can be thrilling.

 Beautiful coral reefs, year-round water temperatures of 28-30°C and the low cost put Thailand at the top of the list of destinations to get certified for backpackers and tourists on a budget.
-But be weary of dodgy dive operators.
+But be wary of dodgy dive operators.
 Stories of dive centres who are cutting corners when it comes to safety and providing essential dive skills are becoming more frequent.
 Go for PADI 5 Star centres or the like.